webdocs-dev/yari/README.md

 app locally.
 Do this like so:

     cd yari
-    cp -r libs cloud-function/src/internal # (missing from mdn/yari but seems to be necessary?) yarn install
+    cp -r libs cloud-function/src/internal # (not in mdn/yari but seems needed?) yarn install

 Now copy the `.env-dist` file to `.env`: